milattom/ANXY/README.md

     ![Screenshot showing which files from Tiled to save](./Content/Images/Tiled-SaveAs.jpg?raw=true "Save both files, \".tmx\" and \".tsx\", in the Game/Content folder")

 1. ### Delete bin, obj and Tiled folder in Content Back in the Visual Studio Solution Explorer delete the folders `Content/bin`, `Content/obj` and `Content/Tiled`.
+I you can't find them all, build your solution first.

     ![Screenshot showing which folders to delete](./Content/Images/SolutionExplorer-DeleteFolders-bin-obj-Tiled.jpg?raw=true "Delete bin, obj and Tiled")